|Technical Staff||Soccer Operations||Medical Staff|

 Theron Enns – Head Athletic Trainer

-Enns is in his 16th year in Major League Soccer, and his seventh season with the Dynamo.
+Enns is in his 17th year in Major League Soccer, and his eighth season with the Dynamo in 2015.
 He has been named MLS Athletic Trainer of the Year twice with Houston (2008 and 2011) and three times overall (2002).

 Originally hired by the Colorado Rapids as an assistant athletic trainer in 1999 before he was promoted to the head athletic trainer position in July of 2000, Enns brings a wealth of knowledge to the Dynamo.
 A Certified Athletic Trainer (ATC) by the National Athletic Trainers’ Association (NATA) and a Licensed Athletic Trainer (LAT) by the state of Texas, he received his bachelor’s degree from Point Loma Nazarene College and then went on to earn a master’s degree from Western Michigan University.